mlflow/mlflow/examples/flower_classifier/README.rst

       python score_images_rest.py --port 54321 http://127.0.0.1 ./my_images_to_score

-- To test batch scoring in spark, run score_images_spark.py to score the model in Spark like this:
+- To test batch scoring in Spark, run score_images_spark.py to score the model in Spark like this:

 .. code:: bash